Organ Donation: My Stepfather’s Living Legacy

 But the rest of the time his outlook was dark.
 Paranoia, mood swings, and unprovoked blame were the price we paid for the good times.
 Diagnosed with bipolar disorder, he was known to go off his medication from time to time.
 He and my mother had been separated for 361 days, and their divorce was to be finalized just four days later.
 Instead, my mother found herself what I will call an ambiguous widow.

-Perhaps six months or year later – I don’t remember – my mother handed me a manila envelope with the Living Legacy Foundation of Maryland as the return address.
+Perhaps six months or a year later - I don’t remember - my mother handed me a manila envelope with the Living Legacy Foundation of Maryland as the return address.
 Inside were two notes: One from the organ donation coordinator and one from the recipient.
-I didn’t open the envelope myself – I was not ready.
+I didn’t open the envelope myself - I was not ready.
 So many people in my life died that year, I needed a break.

 Inside the envelope I found a five sentence note from the recipient.
 He offers his gratitude and says that he is sorry for our loss.
 He tells us that he needed a tissue graft for his neck, for surgery received after a car accident.
 He says that this gift has made a difference to him, and that he feels like a new person.